 This competition has dealt with a project of sail catamaran (size 30/40 feet) which has to combine design, life comfort and technological advances.
 The jury has rewarded three projects :

 He has conceived the cheapest, the lightest and the most ecological catamaran as possible.
 Moreover, he has tried to create a link between competition and entertainment ways of sailing.

 They have designed a boat self-sufficient in energy thanks to photovoltaic sails and electric engine.
+This second project is totally different but complementary.
 The project was thought in order to favour the light inside and to optimize the place by a smart asymmetry (the boat is closed on one side).

-Follow the summer
+Second Prize: Follow the summer

 In a first step, they have managed a marketing study which has led to an elegant, fullness catamaran where the owners live as well inside and outside.